patchamama/The-last-book-page/README.md

 ![Navigation section logged in user](frontend/src/docs/images/side-navigation-logged-in.png)

 - If a user is logged in, their profile avatar will be displayed in the navigation bar and also a side navigation menu will appear.
-This menu provides a logged-in user with the ability to manage and save comments, books and sign out of their account.
+This menu provides a logged-in user with the ability to manage and save comments, and books and sign out of their account.

 ### Home Page